 - Implementation of payload integrated processors providing payload flexibility through coverage and power reconfiguration capabilities

 - 11 m diameter deployable reflector

 - Total launch mass: more than 6 tons

 Following several technology studies and preliminary accommodation activities four TDPs have been selected for flight on the Alphasat these comprise;

-- A Q-V Band communications experiment to assess the feasibility of these bands for future commercial applications,
+- A Q-V Band communications experiment, known as the Aldo Paraboni Payload, to assess the feasibility of these bands for future commercial applications

 User Segment and Applications

-In the frame of the Alphasat programme ESA also supports in partnership with Inmarsat and Industry the development of the user segment associated with the advanced mobile payload embarked on-board the Alphasat / INMARSAT I-XL satellite.
-The User Segment and Application programme is aimed at developing new services with enhanced performances and will allow for the provision of value added applications to mobile institutional and public users on a pan-European scale.
-It will be submitted to the Ministerial Council meeting in Berlin in November 2008
+In the frame of the Alphasat programme ESA developed with Inmarsat and Industry a user segment associated with the advanced mobile payload embarked on-board the Alphasat.
+The User Segment and Application programmeprovides enhanced performance and allows for the provision of value added applications to mobile institutional and public users on a pan-European scale.

 Benefits of the Alphabus & Alphasat programmes